MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

 in the case of Linux disk encryption.

-I did some programming against the Yubikeys, I published a small runner to sign data with a Yubikey [here](https://github.com/MarcusGrass/yk-verify) but got a bit discouraged by the need for [pcscd](https://pcsclite.apdu.fr/) to connect.
+I did some programming against the Yubikeys, I published a small runner to sign data with a Yubikey [here](https://github.com/MarcusGrass/yk-verify) but got a bit discouraged by the need for [pcscd](https://pcsclite.apdu.fr/), a daemon with an accompanying c-library to interface with it, to connect.
 Later I managed to do a pure rust integration against the Linux usb interface, and will publish that pretty soon.

-Then I started thinking about if I could integrate this into my boot process, I got derailed.
+I started thinking about ways to integrate Yubikeys into my workflow more, I started examining my boot process, I got derailed.

 ## Bootloader woes
 I have used [GRUB](https://en.wikipedia.org/wiki/GNU_GRUB) as my bootloader since I started using Linux, it has generally